The ultimate crust with butter and shortening

-- Tips for Using the Dough with Your Pies:
+- Tips for Using the Flaky Dough with Your Pies:

-- After filling your pie, lightly whip an egg and using a pastry brush apply a generous coating of egg wash to the crust.
+- After filling your pie, lightly whip an egg and use a pastry brush to apply a generous coating of egg wash to the crust.
 This will help prevent the crust from burning.
-Additionally, sprinkle a generous amount of raw sugar over the crust to achieve a rustic look.
+Sprinkle a generous amount of raw sugar over the crust to achieve a rustic look.

-- Place your pie in the refrigerator or freezer once the pie is assembled for 10 – 15 minutes.
+- After assembling your pie, place in the refrigerator or freezer for 10 - 15 minutes.
 This will help minimize the crust from shrinking.

 - 375 Grams All-Purpose Flour (3 Cups)

 - 170 Grams Unsalted, Cold Butter, cut into ½" cubes (6 ounces or 1 ½ sticks)

 - Place flour, sugar and salt in a bowl.
 Stir to combine.

 - Add vegetable shortening and cold butter to the bowl and toss to coat with flour.